nightcomdev/opnsense/i226-firmware-upgrade/README.md

 #### Topic on OPNsense forum
 https://forum.opnsense.org/index.php?topic=48695.0

-#### For more informations about upgrading i226-V firmware go to repository of BillyCurtis
+#### For more informations about upgrading i226-V firmware or other versions of images go to repository of BillyCurtis.

 https://github.com/BillyCurtis/Intel-I226-V-NVM-Firmware